Member's Statement: The Dalai Lama | Dec. 10, 2015

 I Salute Dr Sangay, as well as Mr. Penpa Tsering, official representative of His Holiness the Dalai Lama in North America, for their important work in promoting awareness about the Middle Way both here and abroad.
 For their vital efforts I say Tashi Delek!

-Member's Statement on the Tragedy in Quebec - January 30, 2017
+My Statement on the Tragedy in Quebec - January 30, 2017

 My Statement in the House of Commons regarding the Ste-Foy, Quebec tragedy.

-Response to Question on Combating Racism and Intolerance - February 3, 2017
+My Response to Question on Combating Racism and Intolerance - February 3, 2017

 Speech in the House on implementing the FTA between Canada and Ukraine - December 13, 2016